siricy09/titanic-survival-app/README.md

 ## 🧠 How it Works

-This app uses a **Logistic Regression** model trained on the Titanic dataset with features such as:
+This app uses a **Logistic Regression** model trained on cleaned Titanic data.
+Before modeling, I performed **exploratory data analysis (EDA)** to understand key patterns in the dataset — such as survival rates by age, gender, and class.

 * Ticket class (`Pclass`)
 * Sex